kayedopon/LTalk/README.md

 2. **Frontend Development**
    - HTML, CSS, and JavaScript for user interface
    - Django Templates for server-side rendering
-   - Fetch API for AJAX communication with the backend
+   - Fetch API for communication with the backend

 3. **Version Control and Deployment**
    - Git for version control